 If you have a larger business (100 employees or more), you may prefer ADP’s additional functions.
 ADP offers enhanced analytics that cover payroll, taxes, employee benefits, and garnishment payments.

 It also has a custom reporting option that may be useful for companies that want to do data analytics in Excel or export data to other software.

 The main drawback to ADP in its pricing structure…it’s expensive!
 My experience is that it’s more than double the cost of Gusto, and more than many of the other competing available options.
 I have also found that the web interface is not as user friendly as Gusto or Square.

 ADP does not advertise prices on its website, as it charges a customized rate depending on your needs.
 But in my experience its much more expensive than both Gusto and Square.

 Square Payroll vs Gusto vs ADP: Which to Choose?

 When it comes to Square Payroll vs Gusto vs ADP and which to choose, the best solution will be the one that fits your business needs, size and finances.

-As mentioned above, I personally use Gusto* for all my clients.
+Well then, as mentioned above, I personally use Gusto for all my clients.